Identifying Sexual Harassment: A Comprehensive Guide

 What is the Worker Protection Act 2023?

 The Worker Protection Act 2023 came into force on 26 October 2024.
-This act is an amendment of the Equality Act 2010, which aims to strengthen existing protection against sexual harassment at work.
+This act is an amendment to the Equality Act 2010, which aims to strengthen existing protection against sexual harassment at work.
 Employers will need to 'take reasonable steps' to ensure the protection of employees against sexual harassment.

 Employers should take steps to comply with this obligation, especially those with customer-facing employees, due to the reinstated liability for third-party harassment.
 Beyond defending themselves by proving they took reasonable steps, organisations should support vulnerable employees.